Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 # Deploying the solution

+> TODO - update with new multiregional steps

 This solution uses the Azure Dev CLI to deploy the code.
 Deploying the code requires the creation of Azure services, configuration of permissions, and there are some steps that must be done by hand.